 CHWC partners with local agencies in identifying work projects.
 The purchasing of materials is a joint effort between CHWC, local social agencies and residents.
 This activates agencies and residents to have more ownership and pride in the work projects and helps us keep our registration fee as one of the lowest priced service camps in the country.

 With the ongoing demands to plan, create, administer, develop, and respond to the needs of the HEART Workcamp, our staff has grown over the years.
 The registration fee covers financial compensation for an eight-person “home base” administration team.
-This consists of the Presidents (Steve and Lisa Walker), an Office Manager (Charlotte), Media Specialist (Nick), Registrar (Kim), two Office Support personnel ( Kelly), and Accountant/bookkeeper (Isabelle).
+This consists of the President (Steve Walker), an Office Manager (Charlotte), Media Specialist (Nick), Registrar (Kim), two Office Support personnel ( Kelly & Wayne), and Accountant/bookkeeper (Isabelle).
 With employees come taxes: federal, state, local, self-employment, and social security.
-CHWC also hires 75-85 summer staff members between June and August, which are all paid positions.
+CHWC also hires 80-85 summer staff members between June and August, which are all paid positions.

 Adoration is offered at all of the ‘Next Level Workcamps’ The “Next Level” camps are open to those entering 9th grade in the fall.
-Some participants have wondered why CHWC does not offer Eucharistic Adoration at every Workcamp.
-As much as HEART believes in the real presence of Jesus through Adoration, the following are the reasons why it is only offered at “Next Level” camps.
+(Some are open to 8th graders.
+See our dates page for these locations) Participants have wondered why CHWC does not offer Eucharistic Adoration at every Workcamp.
+As much as HEART believes in the real presence of Jesus through Adoration, the following are the reasons why it is only offered at “Next Level” and “Elevate” camps.

 1. In order to offer Adoration some type of teaching or catechesis is needed to help the campers understand what Eucharistic Adoration is about.
 Unfortunately with the tight schedule at camp there is not the needed time to properly explain Adoration.